 Chief Justice John Roberts, followed by the four liberal justices, wrote that the authors of the U.S. Constitution would have found the blatant invasion of privacy in direct violation of the Fourth Amendment.
 However, he said that the ruling will not apply to typical means of police surveillance, such as security cameras and matters of national security.

-This ruling was the third in recent years in which the court has decided on major cases on how criminal law applies to technology, ruling against law enforcement on each occasion.
-In 2012, it ruled that a warrant is required to place a GPS tracking device on a vehicle.
+This ruling was the third in recent years in which the court has ruled against law enforcement when it comes to issues involving digital technology.
+In 2012, it ruled that a warrant is necessary to attach a GPS tracking device on a car.
 In 2014, it required police to seek a warrant to search a person’s cellphone’s contents upon the user’s arrest.